ademhoxha/mongodb-repository/README.md

 You will be able to configure the `connection strategy` (singleton or prototype) and thanks to the promises API to `perform a CRUD operation in a vertically not interrupted code sequence`.

-An on the fly generated repository `able to encrypt and decrypt data from and to DB` is also provided.
+One on the fly generated repository `able to encrypt and decrypt data from and to DB` is also provided.
 ## Installation
 After the installation of [node.js](http://nodejs.org/) you must install [mongodb](https://www.mongodb.org/downloads) or use a database provider as [mLab](https://mlab.com/) .
 Then: